Diptera-ai/LarvaeDispenser/README.md

 <br/>
 <img src="docs/images/gui/2_cal.png?raw=true" height="500" align="center" alt="">
 <small>It is necessary to do a calibration at the start of a new day.
-When pressing **Calibrate**, the program will remind you to wash with clean water before proceeding.</small>
+When pressing Calibrate, the program will remind you to wash with clean water before proceeding.</small>
 <br/>
 <br/>